Why Does my Dog Fart So Much? Seek Relief with a Balanced Diet

 Can you give your dog Gas-X?

-Gas-X, the most well-known brand name for simethicone, is generally considered safe for dogs.
-However, you should always consult your vet before giving your dog medicine.
+Simethicone, more commonly known as Gas-X, is generally considered safe for dogs.
+However, you should always consult your vet before giving simethicone for dogs.
 Your vet can provide accurate dosage recommendations for your dog’s size.

 It’s important to note that Gas-X doesn’t cure your dog of gas.
 It works by speeding up the process of expelling gas while making it easier to pass.
 In other words, you’ll still have to deal with the farts, but your dog will feel better.